Table of Contents Show

-The Turquoise Trail: A driving route between Albuquerque and Santa Fe, it passes through old mining towns and numerous attractions along the way.
+The Turquoise Trail: A driving route between Albuquerque and Santa Fe, it passes through old mining towns and numerous attractions.
 Ranging from historical attractions to craft stores, this drive is scenic and fun.

 Acoma Pueblo: It is one of the oldest inhabited settlements in North America, situated atop a large mesa and inhabited by the Acoma tribe.
 This pueblo can be visited on your own or by taking a guided tour.

 22. Start planning your Trip Now!

-Visiting and living in Albuquerque New Mexico, provides both visitors and residents with so much fun and enrichment.
+Visiting and living in Albuquerque, New Mexico, provides visitors and residents much fun and enrichment.
 There is no better place to spend a weekend or longer than the United States.

-The many fun things to do and the scenic places to visit are making downtown Albuquerque New Mexico, one of the most beautiful places in the U.S.
+The many fun things to do and the scenic places to visit make downtown Albuquerque, New Mexico, one of the most beautiful U.S.

 Last Updated on February 29, 2024 by Sathi Chakraborty